rakina/display-locking/explainer.md

 Note that the acquire call takes options, consisting of the following key-value
 pairs:
-* (optional) timeout: timeoutInMilliseconds
+* (optional) `timeout`: `timeoutInMilliseconds`
   * This is an optional timeout value for the duration of the lock.
-When the lock is acquired, and commit is not called within timeoutInMilliseconds milliseconds, the lock will be automatically committed.
+When the lock is acquired, and commit is not called within `timeoutInMilliseconds` milliseconds, the lock will be automatically committed.
 This is a safety valve for protecting pages from inadvertently leaving an element locked indefinitely due to uncaught exceptions or other bugs in the code.
 For a more sophisticated use cases, the value of Infinity will effectively disable the timeout.
+* (optional) `activatable`: `true|false`
+  * Signifies whether the user-agent can automatically unlock/commit the lock when the browser needs to *activate* the locked element or its descendants.
+    See [element activation section](#element-activation) for more details.
+  * Not setting this, or setting this to `false`, means this element and its descendants will be ignored in cases like find-in-page, anchor link navigation, focus navigation, etc.

 ##### DOM modifications in the locked state